 What Are The Three Cs Of Credit

-Dec 04, 2025 · 9 min read
+9 min read

 Imagine you're about to start a new chapter in your life, maybe buying your first home or launching a dream business.
 Now, picture needing a little help to turn those dreams into reality—that's where credit comes in.
 But how do lenders decide if you're a good risk?
-It often boils down to the three C's of credit: character, capacity, and capital.
+Plus, it often boils down to the three C's of credit: character, capacity, and capital.
 These aren't just buzzwords; they're fundamental pillars that lenders use to assess your creditworthiness and determine whether to extend you a loan.

 Main Subheading